 - Follow up investigation clinical investigation and MRI

 The femur, tibia and patella are fixed and aligned in a precise way to form the knee joint and support mobility.
-Misalignment and hyper mobility in the knee joint is caused by rupture of the ACL and accelerates “wear and tear” on the vital cartilage cushions (meniscus) within the knee.
-ACL rupture in combination with damage to the meniscus, is a threat to the long term viability of the knee.
+Misalignment and hypermobility in the knee joint are caused by rupture of the ACL and accelerate “wear and tear” on the vital cartilage cushions (meniscus) within the knee.
+ACL rupture in combination with damage to the meniscus is a threat to the long-term viability of the knee.
 Trauma to the ligaments, especially the ACL may cause osteoarthritis within 10 years of the accident occurring.

 ACL Reconstruction with Hamstring Tendon Graft